Capture of Savannah: Battle

 Howe held a council that morning and ground was chosen at which to make a stand.
 About one-half-mile (0.7 km) south of the city he established a line of defense in the shape of an open V, with the ends anchored by swampy woods.
-On the left, Howe placed Georgia Continentals and militia under Samuel Elbert, while on the right, he put South Carolina Continentals and militia under Isaac Huger and William Thomson.
+On the left, Howe placed Georgia regulars and militia under Samuel Elbert, while on the right, he put South Carolina regulars and militia under Isaac Huger and William Thomson.
 The line was supported by four pieces of field artillery, and light infantry companies guarded the flanks.
-Most of Howe's troops, including the Continentals, had seen little or no action in the war.
+Most of Howe's troops, including his Continental Army soldiers, had seen little or no action in the war.

 When Campbell's advance companies spotted Howe's line around 2:00 pm, the main body stopped short of the field and Campbell went to see what he was up against.
 He viewed Howe's defenses as essentially sound, but a local slave told him that there was a path through the swamp on Howe's right.
-Campbell ordered Sir James Baird to take 350 light infantry and 250 New York Loyalists and follow the slave through the swamp, while he arrayed his troops just out of view in a way that would give the impression he would attempt a flanking maneuver on Howe's left.
+Campbell ordered Sir James Baird to take 350 light infantrymen and 250 New York Volunteers and follow the slave through the swamp, while he arrayed his troops just out of view in a way that would give the impression he would attempt a flanking maneuver on Howe's left.
 One of his officers climbed a tree to observe Baird's progress.
-True to the slave's word, the trail came out near the Continental barracks, which had been left unguarded: the Continentals were unaware they had been flanked.
-When they reached position, the man in the tree signaled by waving his hat, and Campbell ordered the regulars to charge.
+True to the slave's word, the trail came out near the Continental Army barracks, which had been left unguarded since the Americans were unaware they had been flanked.
+When they reached position, the man in the tree signaled by waving his hat, and Campbell ordered the British to charge.

-The first sounds of battle Howe heard were musket fire from the barracks, but these were rapidly followed by cannon fire and the appearance of charging British and German troops on his front.
+The first sounds of battle Howe heard were musket fire from the barracks, but these were rapidly followed by cannon fire and the appearance of charging British and Hessian troops on his front.
 He ordered an immediate retreat, but it rapidly turned into a rout.
 His untried troops hardly bothered to return fire, some throwing down their weapons before attempting to run away through the swampy terrain.
-Campbell reported that "It was scarcely possible to come up with them, their retreat was rapid beyond Conception."
-The light infantry in the Continental rear cut off the road to Augusta, the only significant escape route, forcing a mad scramble of retreating troops into the city itself.
-The Georgia soldiers on the right attempted to find a safe crossing of Musgrove Creek, but one did not exist, and many of the troops were taken prisoner.
-Soldiers who did not immediately surrender were sometimes bayoneted.
-Colonel Huger managed to form a rear-guard to cover the escape of a number of the Continentals.
+Campbell reported, "It was scarcely possible to come up with them, their retreat was rapid beyond Conception."
+British light infantry in the Continental rear cut off the road to Augusta, the only significant escape route, which forced a mad scramble of retreating troops into the city itself.
+American soldiers on the right attempted to find a safe crossing of Musgrove Creek, but one did not exist, and many of them were taken prisoner.
+Americans who did not immediately surrender were sometimes bayoneted.
+Huger managed to form a rear-guard to cover the escape of a number of Continental Army soldiers.
 Some of Howe's men managed to escape to the north before the British closed off the city, but others were forced to attempt swimming across Yamacraw Creek; an unknown number drowned in the attempt.